Graduate Department of Sociology

 College of Social Sciences and Public Policy

-Chair: Kathryn Tillman; Professors: Barrett, Brewster, Burdette, Carr, Davis, Reynolds, Rohlinger, Sanyal, Schrock, J. Taylor, M. Taylor, Tillman, Ueno; Associate Professors: Hauer, Homan, M. McFarland, Waggoner; Assistant Professors: Buggs, Singh; Teaching Faculty III: Munson; Teaching Faculty I: Roach; Professors Emeriti: Carlson, Eberstein, Fendrich, Ford, Hardy, Hazelrigg, Isaac, Kinloch, Martin, Nam, Orcutt, Padavic, Quadagno; Affiliate Faculty: Gundogan, C. McFarland, Modi, Perez-Felkner, Schwabe
+Chair: Kathryn Tillman; Professors: Barrett, Brewster, Burdette, Carr, Davis, Reynolds, Rohlinger, Sanyal, Schrock, J. Taylor, M. Taylor, Tillman, Ueno; Associate Professors: Buggs, Hauer, Homan, McFarland, Singh; Assistant Professors: Brooks, Chang, Li, Moss-Pech; Teaching Faculty III: Munson; Teaching Faculty II: Bamford, Roach; Teaching Faculty I: Russell; Professors Emeriti: Carlson, Eberstein, Fendrich, Ford, Hardy, Hazelrigg, Isaac, Kinloch, Martin, Nam, Orcutt, Padavic, Quadagno; Affiliate Faculty: Budhwani, Dowd-Arrow, Gundogan, Lessan, Modi, Perez-Felkner, Ramirez-Surmeier, Ramos, Schwabe, Warren, Weiss

-The Department of Sociology offers graduate degree programs leading to the Master of Science (MS) and Doctor of Philosophy (PhD) degrees.
-The department's primary objective is to enable students in our graduate programs to become scholars who are able to conduct high-quality, innovative research and to provide the education and training that will serve as a basis for independent or collaborative research, depending on the individual graduate's professional goals.
+The Department of Sociology offers a doctoral program that leads to a Doctor of Philosophy (PhD) degree, although students earn a Master of Science (MS) degree along the way.
+The department's primary objective is to enable students in our graduate programs to become scholars who can conduct high-quality, innovative research and to provide the education and training that will serve as a basis for independent or collaborative research, depending on the individual graduate's professional goals.
 Our graduates typically secure jobs as professors at research universities and liberal arts colleges or as researchers in non-profits and government agencies.
 Requirements for the degrees as well as other rules and procedures are listed in the Guide to Graduate Studies in Sociology, a document that is updated as changes are made in the program.
 Information about the Department of Sociology, its graduate programs, and faculty is available at https://coss.fsu.edu/sociology/guide-to-grad-studies/.

 Requirements for Admission

-Minimum admission requirements are established by the state of Florida and enforced by the Graduate School.
-The minimum requirement for entry into our graduate programs is a 3.0 grade point average for the last two years of undergraduate study and adequate GRE scores comparable to both present and past cohorts.
-It is also desirable for applicants to have received a "C" or higher grade in a college-level course in statistics.
+Minimum admission requirements are established by the State of Florida and enforced by Graduate School.
+Our admissions committee selectively admits about 10 new graduate students each year.
+A minimum GPA of 3.0 during the last two years of undergraduate study is required and a background in sociology and doing well in an undergraduate statistics course is desirable.
 All applicants must submit three letters of recommendation, an official copy of all transcripts, a writing sample, and a statement of purpose.
-Admission to the program is decided by the Director of Graduate Recruitment and Admissions who considers the recommendations of the Graduate Admissions Committee.
+Our committee evaluates each applicant's entire file holistically in making admission decisions.
+Strong letters of recommendation, a clear and focused personal statement, research interests that fit with faculty expertise, and an exemplary academic writing sample are at least as important as other factors.
+Admission is decided by the Director of Graduate recruitment and Admissions who considers the recommendations of the Director of Graduate Recruitment and Admissions Committee.

 Financial Aid